Spirit-Kay/Spirit-Kay/README.md

 ![BabyishGeneralFruitfly-max-1mb](https://user-images.githubusercontent.com/52291447/116824420-000ecc00-ab82-11eb-8f54-c58f8a7390ac.gif)

 ### Hi there 👋
 I am **Oluwakayode Olamoyegun**.
 I am a dynamic engineer with great versatility.
-My core area of interests are Deep Reinforcement Learning,Control Systems and Computational Neuroscience.
+My core area of interests are **Deep Reinforcement Learning,Control Systems and Computational Neuroscience**.
 I have a great knack for learning new things.
 - 🔭 I’m currently working on a Deep Learning Project.
 - 🌱 I’m currently learning **Computational Neuroscience, Deep Reinforcement Learning as well as best practices for AI/ML projects.**
 - 👯 I’m looking to collaborate on **Deep Reinforcement Learning,Control Systems and Computational Neuroscience projects.**